 To assist the Housekeeper in maintaining the highest standards of housekeeping at Wentworth Woodhouse.

 Housekeeping in such a vast house can be physically demanding.
 It is possible to undertake a less demanding volunteer role within the Housekeeping team if you prefer.

 What the role requires: (relevant training will be given)

-- An awareness of the action to take in case of fire / fire alarm
+- To be aware of the action to take in the event of a fire / fire alarm

-Please see the full role profile > Volunteer Role Description – Tea Room Assistant
+Please see the full role profile > Volunteer Housekeeper

 Wentworth Woodhouse has a dedicated team of volunteers, who give their time across a variety of roles – do you think you might like to join them?